Does dataviz matter?

 Data visualisation can reveal important trends in your data - such as a downward trend in a Line chart.
 Something that you might not notice if you were just looking at the raw data - or you might gloss over it thinking that it wasn't as significant as it actually is.

 Plus - the chart looks nicer on your webpage than a table full of numbers.
 You may think that aesthetics don't matter and in some cases, you'd be correct.
-But if the data is sat on the front page of your company's website - you'd be wrong (and most managers would think so too!).
+But if the data is sat on the front page of your company's website - charts look nicer than a page full of numbers (and most managers would think so too!).

 Choosing the right type of visualisation